Experiment Factory :heart: LabJS

 mv stroop-task experiments/

-If you wanted to add additional experiments from the library you could add a single line (space separated) to an experiments.txt file in the main folder.
-For example, if I wanted to install “test-task” and “tower-of-london” from the library I would have a file called experiments.txt with:
+you could add a single line (space separated) to an experiments.txt file in the main folder.
+For example, if I wanted to install “test-task” and “tower-of-london” from the library I would have a file called experiments.txt

 test-task tower-of-london